dB2510/vnrs/README.md

 # VNRS

 VNRS stands for `Vanity Name Registration System`.
-It is an front-running resistant smart contract application to register vanity names on Ethereum.
+It is a front-running resistant smart contract application to register vanity names on Ethereum.

 ## How?